 Browser Navigation Commands Selenium WebDriver Tutorials

-Navigation Commands In Selenium WebDriver: In our previous posts we have discussed so many articles on different topics like Different locators in Selenium WebDriver, How to setup Eclipse project, and How to Run your first Selenium program like this.
+Navigation Commands In Selenium WebDriver: In our previous posts we have discussed many articles on different topics like Different locators in Selenium WebDriver, How to set up an Eclipse project, and How to Run your first Selenium program like this.
 In this post, we are going to discuss the different navigation commands.

-After successfully run the first selenium program, now we can proceed to learn about the various navigational commands.
-So in this post, we have the plan to share the different navigation common which we are using a regular basis in our automation testing script.
+After successfully running the first selenium program, we can learn about the various navigational commands.
+So, in this post, we plan to share the navigation common that we are using regularly in our automation testing script.
 A browser has various options for navigation, like:

 • Open a Web Page URL